Crazyblox/Pajamas/Roblox/README.md

 #### Rojo

 Pajamas has already been setup as a Rojo project.
-Given the latest version of Rojo, serve in the root folder to find Pajamas in `ReplicatedStorage` under `PajamasRoblox`.
+Given the latest version of Rojo, serve in the root folder to find Pajamas in `ReplicatedStorage` under `Pajamas`.
 You can edit the `default.project.json` file to change this behaviour.